BK01/fb_stats/README.md

-Repo and contents are built for training purposes on JavaScript (d3) and GitHub.
+Repo and contents are built for training purposes on JavaScript (d3), statistics and GitHub.

 Available @: https://bk01.github.io/fb_stats/